notepad-plus-plus/npp-usermanual/content/searching/index.md

 The **In selection** option will automatically be chosen by Notepad++ if a Find dialog window is opened when more than 1024 characters occur in the active selection.
 The selected text will also be placed in the **Find what** box.
 Running a **Count** or **Replace All** action without making other changes to the search parameters will result in *Count: 1 match* or *Replace All: 1 occurrence was replaced*, respectively, which is likely not what was intended.
 The proper resolution for this situation is to change the **Find what** text if the intention is to search within-selection, or deselect **In selection** if the intention is to search for a fairly long block of text.

 The status bar area of the Find dialog keeps the user informed of what occurred during an action.
-For example, it might say *Mark: 1 match* or *FInd: Invalid regular expression*.
+For example, it might say *Mark: 1 match* or *Find: Invalid regular expression*.
 Colors are used in the status bar for emphasis:  red for some sort of error; green or blue for various success or general information.

 Notepad++ uses a flashing of the Find dialog window and the main Notepad++ window itself (when the Find dialog is not open) to indicate that search text has not been found (or possibly that a **Wrap around** in the search has occurred).
 In general, if a search results in no matches, and the Find dialog window is open, that window will flash briefly as a failure indication.
 If the Find dialog window is NOT open, and a failed search is initiated (e.g. via **Find Next** on the **Search** menu), the main Notepad++ window will flash briefly, again, as an indicator of the lack of success.
 With the Find dialog window closed, but with **Wrap around** previously activated, a search that causes a wrap at an end of the file to occur will also cause the Notepad++ main window to flash.
 In addition, the system error bell will sound if a **Find Next** or **Replace** action results in the **Find what** text not being encountered; the bell is not disableable.